aigoncharov/class-logger/README.md

 #### classInstance

-It enables/disabled including of the formatted class instance to your log messages.
+It enables/disabled including the formatted class instance to your log messages.
 But what does 'formatted' really mean here?
 So if you decide to include it (remember, it's `false` by default), default class formatter (`ClassLoggerFormatterService`) is going to execute this sequence:

 - Take own (non-prototype) properties of an instance.
   - Why?
 It's a rare case when your prototype changes dynamically, therefore it hardly makes any sense to log it.
 - Drop any of them that have `function` type.
   - Why?
-Most of the time `function` properties are just immuatable arrow functions used instead of regular class methods to preserve `this` context.
-It doesn't make much sense to bloat your logs with strigified bodies of those functions.
+Most of the time `function` properties are just immutable arrow functions used instead of regular class methods to preserve `this` context.
+It doesn't make much sense to bloat your logs with stringified bodies of those functions.
 - Drop any of them that are not plain objects.
-  - What objects are plain ones? `ClassLoggerFormatterService` considers an object a plain object if its protoype is strictly equal to `Object.prototype`.
+  - What objects are plain ones? `ClassLoggerFormatterService` considers an object a plain object if its prototype is strictly equal to `Object.prototype`.
   - Why?
 Often we include instances of other classes as properties (inject them as dependencies).
-Our logs would become extremely fat if we included strigified versions of these dependencies.
+Our logs would become extremely fat if we included stringified versions of these dependencies.
 - Stringify what's left.

 Example: